WRITING

 Technical Writing

-Shortly after AT&T purchased AlienVault, there was a big marketing push to integrate third party plugins into our software as “AlienApps.”
-I wrote the documentation for all those apps here.
+One of my favorite projects came about shortly after AT&T purchased AlienVault.
+There was a big marketing push to integrate third party plugins into our software as “AlienApps” to branch out into the market and really make the product a hub where users can easily manage the increasing number of unique cybersecurity projects.
+In my final few months with the company, I wrote the documentation for all those apps here.

 Marketing and Branding